mysqljs/mysql/Readme.md

 * [Joyent](http://www.joyent.com/)

 This is a big effort.
 If your company could benefit from a top-notch MySQL driver for node, a small sponsorship payment would be greatly appreciated.
+Contact me at [felix@debuggable.com](mailto:felix@debuggable.com) for details.